+Richard Whiting, Ward One Joseph Morin, Ward Four Belinda A. Gerry, At Large Ryan Hawes, Ward Two Leroy G. Walker, Ward Five Jason J. Levesque, Mayor Stephen G. Milks, Ward Three Dana Staples, At Large Phillip L. Crowell, Jr., City Manager

-Council Workshop or Meeting Date: April 3, 2023 Order: 38-04032023 Author: Jay Brenchick, Director of Economic Development Subject : Sale of 32 Dunn Street (Former St. Louis Church) Information : The sale of this property for \$50,000 will allo former St. Louis Church into one and two bedroom into tw · City Budgetary Impacts: Possible use of up to \$250,000 fro incentive funds are requested, City Council will need to appropriate the council Meeting.
-Staff Recommended Action: Approve Previous Meetings and History: City Manager Comments: io Crowell J. I concur with the recommendation.
-Signature: V Attachments:
+Author: Jay Brenchick, Director of Economic Development

+Subject: Sale of 32 Dunn Street (Former St. Louis Church)

+Information: The sale of this property for \$50,000 will allow Thomas Robinson (the developer) to renovate the former St. Louis Church into one and two bedroom into twenty (20) market rate apartments.

+City Budgetary Impacts: Possible use of up to \$250,000 from the downtown incentive fund.
+If downtown incentive funds are requested, City Council will need to approve the use of the funds durning an open City Council Meeting.

+Staff Recommended Action: Approve

+Previous Meetings and History: